azr/protoc-gen-htmltemplate/README.md

 Every time you change a type: the html code for displaying it is generated according to fields.

+* For form it generates <input> fields surrounded by bootstrap input tag
+* For table headers, <th> are generated.
+* For table content, <td> are generated.

 ## Installation

 run `go get github.com/azr/protoc-gen-htmltemplate`